The user experience of every mobile app needs to be on-point if you want to attract people to it and keep them satisfied while they stick around.

 Mobile apps need to be accessible to as many users as possible, and this means taking into account potential roadblocks to usability which are not always within the standard UX playbook.

-For example, offering your app in more languages will open it up to other markets worldwide, while you may also look to integrate text-to-speech and other functions aimed at bringing it to users with impairments.
+For example, offering your app in more languages will open it up to other markets worldwide, while you may also look to integrate AI text to speech and other functions aimed at bringing it to users with impairments.

 If you like the content, we would appreciate your support by buying us a coffee.
 Thank you so much for your visit and support.